fabiohecht/kafka-bookstore-tutorial/README.md

  * If all goes well, we are producing mock events to Kafka!

 Like before, you can use the kafka-avro-console-consumer or Landoop's UI to see the events coming in your topics.
+You can choose whether to keep it running in the background or to stop it now and start when you want events to be produced.

 In real life, a Java Spring Boot microservice could expose an API that, when called by the Shipping partner or the Post, produces the event.

 #### If you want to dig in deeper